 The Town of Cochrane did not have a transit system and was looking for an innovative option to provide transit service to residents.
 In October 2019, the town launched Cochrane On-Demand Local Transit (COLT).
-Bus stops are located throughout the town and vehicles pick-up and drop-off passengers according to demand.
+Bus stops are located throughout the town and vehicles pickup and drop-off passengers according to demand.
 This ODT pilot is expected to be running for 5 years to gather data and information regarding ridership and demand (COLT, n.d.).
 The goal of the five-year pilot service is to provide introductory transit service, understand customer demand and plan for efficient and effective transportation options for local residents.

 The on-demand transit service operates from 6 am to 8 pm on weekdays, and 9 am to 3 pm on Saturdays; it currently does not operate on Sundays.
-Passengers can book their ride up to a wee operate on Sundays.
 Passengers can book their ride up to a week in advance through smartphone or web apps, or can call a customer service number.
 The ODT service provides an interactive map to display the pick-up and drop-off stops.
 The service currently runs as a local transit service within Cochrane, but the town is looking to expand the service to connect to regional transit destinations.
 It's also planning to integrate 4 local deviated bus routes to enhance the overall regional transit service and provide the residents of Cochrane transit options to key destination locations (COLT, n.d.).